sangminkim15/reproduced-papers/README.md

 # reproduced-papers

+## About This Repository
+- Codes of papers about some topics in communication systems.

+- 통신 관련 토픽을 다룬 논문들의 코드입니다.

 ## MIMO Channels
 1. H. Sampath, P. Stoica and A. Paulraj, "Generalized linear precoder and decoder design for MIMO channels using the weighted MMSE criterion," in IEEE Transactions on Communications, vol. 49, no. 12, pp. 2198-2206, Dec.
 2001, doi: 10.1109/26.974266.
 2. S. S. Christensen, R. Agarwal, E. De Carvalho and J. M. Cioffi, "Weighted sum-rate maximization using weighted MMSE for MIMO-BC beamforming design," in IEEE Transactions on Wireless Communications, vol. 7, no. 12, pp. 4792-4799, December 2008, doi: 10.1109/T-WC.2008.070851.